Temporary protected status: Injunctions

+Section 302A of the Immigration Act of 1990 (later 8 U.S.C. § 1254a(b)(5)(A))) states:

+There is no judicial review of any determination of the Attorney General with respect to the designation, or termination or extension of a designation, of a foreign state under this subsection.

-The Department of Homeland Security (DHS)'s previously announced decisions to terminate TPS for El Salvador, Nicaragua, Sudan, Haiti, Honduras, and Nepal as of certain dates are undergoing challenges in the court system.
-In the last two years, some partial decisions have been made in regards to Sudan, Nicaragua, Haiti, and El Salvador.
+The first Trump administration's announced decisions to terminate TPS for El Salvador, Nicaragua, Sudan, Haiti, Honduras, and Nepal were challenged in court.
+Between 2018 and 2020, partial decisions were made regarding Sudan, Nicaragua, Haiti, and El Salvador.
 Specifically:

 On October 3, 2018, in Ramos, et al. v.
 Nielsen, et al., No. 18-cv-01554 (N.D.
 Cal.
 Oct.
 3, 2018), the U.S. District Court for the Northern District of California enjoined DHS from implementing and enforcing the decisions to terminate TPS for Sudan, Nicaragua, Haiti and El Salvador.
 As of September 2020, the Ninth Circuit Court of Appeals made the decision to temporarily prohibited DHS from terminating any beneficiaries that are from the countries listed above.
 Given this decision, the beneficiaries should remain in the United States through December 31, 2022 which was acknowledged and upheld by DHS.
 In addition, DHS put out an official Federal Register Notice ("FRN") that stated the following documents will automatically extend through December 2022: Employment Authorization Documents (EAD), Form I-797, Notice of Action (also known as an Approval Notice), Form I-94, Arrival and Departure Record (other TPS eligibility documentation).

 In 2019, TPS beneficiaries' statuses, from Honduras and Nepal, were threatened by DHS similarly to those of TPS beneficiaries from Nicaragua, Sudan, Haiti, and El Salvador.
 Because the cases were very alike, a judge from the US District Court for the Northern District of California decided to link this case to that of Ramos v.
 Nielsen.
 By doing so, DHS was in no position to terminate the beneficiaries status in the US until that was resolved.
 Now— because this the future of Honduras and Nepal beneficiaries depends on what happens to the beneficiaries of Haiti, El Salvador, Sudan, and Nicaragua; the final decision that will come in the future for Ramos v.
 Nielsen will determine what happens to the TPS beneficiaries of Haiti, Sudan, Nicaragua, El Salvador, Honduras, and Nepal.